 Therefore, even though people tend to confuse this disorder with shyness, the two conditions are not the same.

 Even though individuals who are shy may be uneasy when around others, they don’t experience the extreme fears faced by people who suffer from a social anxiety disorder.

 To make it clear, individuals who are shy don’t always avoid social situations as much as someone with social phobia does.

 In fact, those with social phobia may not be shy at all.
 Their fears are based on certain situations, such as walking down the aisle in front of a large audience or speaking in public.

 Such conditions give them intense fear as opposed to just being around people.

-Therefore, social anxiety can disrupt one’s career, their social relationship, and even an ordinary life.
+Therefore, social anxiety can disrupt one’s career, social relationship, and even ordinary life.
 In fact, they may undergo a considerable amount of frustration before facing their fears.